oceanprotocol/ocean.py/README.md

 ### 1. Basic setup

-[Use this guide](READMEs/setup.md) to set variables (as envvars or config file), connect to Ethereum network and Ocean service providers, and configure your Ethereum account / private key.
-Finally, publish your very first datatoken.
+[Use this guide](READMEs/setup.md) to connect to Ethereum network and Ocean service providers, configure your Ethereum account / private key, and publish your very first datatoken.

 ### 2. Get an overview of ocean-lib